The Pros and Cons of Robotic-Assisted Spine Surgery

 - Elevated costs.
 The surgical procedure by using high-tech equipment can increase the costs of the operation and treatment.

-- The issue of latency, which is the time delay between the instructions issued by the surgeon and the movement of the robot that responds to the instructions.
+- The issue of latency, which is the time delay between the instructions issued by the surgeon and the robot's movement that responds to the instructions.

 If you need to be evaluated for spinal surgery, make sure to consult with an experienced minimally invasive spine surgeon to determine the best option for you.
 Our expert team of spine surgeons will give you all the information you need to prepare for your surgery and help you recover as safely and comfortably as possible.
 Call us today to schedule a consultation.